varabyte/kotter/README.md

 \(^o^)/

-(Next line of text would go here...)
+(Next line of text from a future block would go here...)
 ```

 A common situation in a console is responding to bad input.